ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 // * With.No<TParameter>() is just expressive sugar, you can pass 'null' for reference types but it looks ugly urlHelper.Action<HomeController>(c => c.Index(With.No<int>()));
 ```

+All methods resolve all kinds of route constraints like `ActionNameAttribute`, `AreaAttribute`, `RouteConstraintAttribute`, `IControllerModelConvention`, `IActionModelConvention` and `IParameterModelConvention`.
+The expressions use the internally created by the MVC framework `ControllerActionDescriptor` objects, which contain all route specific information.

 ### Controller extension methods: